neilotoole/jsoncolor/README.md

 ## Benchmarks

 Note that this package contains `golang_bench_test.go`, which is inherited from `segmentj`.
-But we're mainly interested in `benchmark_test.go:BenchmarkEncode`, which benchmarks the following:
+But we're mainly interested in `benchmark_test.go:BenchmarkEncode`.
+The results below benchmark the following:

 - Stdlib `encoding/json`: `go1.17.1`.
 - [`segmentj`](https://github.com/segmentio/encoding): `v0.1.14`, which was when `jsoncolor` was forked.
 The newer `segmentj` code performs even better.